The best non-toxic laundry detergent

 Branch Basics

-My (Abby) all-time personal favorite non toxic cleaning product is Branch Basics.
-It’s completely non toxic and human-safe (EWG Verified, MADE SAFE, and Leaping Bunny Certified), and it ACTUALLY WORKS.
+Branch Basics is completely non-toxic and human-safe (EWG Verified, MADE SAFE, and Leaping Bunny Certified), and it works.
 Their Concentrate has so many uses; you can use the concentrate for laundry, dilute it for cleaning your kitchen, and more.
 It is effective on normal loads, heavily soiled loads, and stain removal.
-Their concentrate paired with Oxygen Boost is the magic duo that has gotten me through hundreds of loads of cloth diapers in hard water and rescued my favorite garments from the most stubborn stains.
+Their concentrate, paired with Oxygen Boost, is the magic duo that has gotten me through hundreds of loads of cloth diapers in hard water and rescued my favorite garments from the most stubborn stains.
 I give extra points because the ingredients list is so short; sheer quantity can give you a hint about the level of chemical exposure in a product.

 Blueland

-My (Savannah) current favorite non toxic laundry detergent is from Blueland.
-It's seriously one of the best laundry soaps I have come across yet!
+Blueland is seriously one of the best laundry soaps I have come across yet!
 Their EWG-verified laundry tablets are a convenient replacement for toxic laundry pods.
 They also offer an Oxi Booster, which is excellent for hard water or stains.
 One of my favorite features is their 100% plastic-free packaging, which eases the environmental burden, saves space, and looks nice.
 I have found that this laundry detergent works the best for me; it gets out gnarly stains and leaves my clothes smelling fresh.
-I also love their entire line of cleaning products and have been particularly impressed with their toilet cleaner and bathroom surface cleaners.
+They also have an entire line of cleaning products, such as toilet cleaners and bathroom surface cleaners.

 Dr. Bronner’s

 Another budget-friendly option that is concentrate-based is Dr. Bronner's, one of my favorite cleaning brands.
 Their concentrate is a solid and eco-friendly laundry detergent option that can also be used as a multi-purpose cleaner.
-In fact, Savannah regularly uses diluted Dr. Bronner's concentrate with water in a spray bottle to clean everything from her countertops to her dog!
-She even uses it (diluted) as a body wash.
+In fact, you can diluted Dr. Bronner's concentrate with water in a spray bottle to clean everything from countertops to your dog!
 There are no harsh chemicals, and the scent is derived from essential oils, so we both feel comfortable using it anywhere (and on anyone) in our households.
-And my (Abby) husband's favorite part is reading their amusing label.

 Attitude

 From lotion to laundry, this brand is one of our favorites and has the widest variety of EWG-verified products we’ve encountered.
-Savannah particularly likes their wildflower-scented laundry soap, which leaves clothes smelling fresh and clean without toxic chemicals.
-What I particularly like is that they offer a very eco-friendly refill option.
+Their wildflower-scented laundry soap leaves clothes smelling fresh and clean without toxic chemicals.
+They also offer a very eco-friendly refill option.
 You can order large boxes of their liquid detergent (as well as shampoo and lotion refills) and then refill your current plastic containers whenever you want.
 This way, you don't have to order their plastic containers repeatedly.
 If you have space, this is a great choice.

 AspenClean